dilermando-lima/springboot-aws-local/README.md

   - java11+
   - gradle
   - aws cli
+  - postman

 > all scripts bash has been created on ubuntu SO.
 You can see them in `./local/sript/*`

 ## Start container AWS LOCAL
-All script are placed in `./local/sript/*` and all of them use enviromment variabbles from `./local/env/local.env` as application uses too.
+All script are placed in `./local/sript/*` and all of them use enviromment variables from `./local/env/local.env` as application uses too.

 ```bash